US says Russian warplane hits American drone over Black Sea

 U.S. Air Force Gen. James B. Hecker, commander of U.S. Air Forces Europe and Air Forces Africa, said the MQ-9 aircraft was “conducting routine operations in international airspace when it was intercepted and hit by a Russian aircraft, resulting in a crash and complete loss of the MQ-9.”
 He added that “in fact, this unsafe and unprofessional act by the Russians nearly caused both aircraft to crash.”

 Pentagon spokesman Air Force Brig.
 Gen. Pat Ryder said the incident occurred at 7:03 a.m.
-Central European time (2:03 a.m.
-EDT) over international waters, and well clear of Ukraine, after the Russian jets had flown in the vicinity of the drone for 30 to 40 minutes.
+Central European time over international waters, well clear of Ukraine, after the Russian jets had flown in the vicinity of the drone for 30 to 40 minutes.
 There did not appear to be any communications between the aircraft before the collision, Ryder added.

-The MQ-9 is capable of carrying munitions but Ryder would not say whether it was armed.
+The MQ-9 includes a ground control station and satellite equipment and has a 66-foot wingspan.
+It is capable of carrying munitions, but Ryder would not say whether it was armed.
 The U.S. had not recovered the crashed drone, U.S. Air Forces-Europe said in a statement, and neither had Russia, Ryder said.

-He said it appeared the Russian aircraft also was damaged in the collision but the U.S. has confirmed that warplane did land, although Ryder would not say where.
+Ryder said it appeared the Russian aircraft also was damaged in the collision but the U.S. confirmed that warplane did land, though he would not say where.

 “As a result of sharp maneuver, the MQ-9 drone went into uncontrollable flight with a loss of altitude and crashed into water,” it said.
 “The Russian fighters didn’t use their weapons or impact the unmanned aerial vehicle, and they safely returned to their base.”

-Moscow has repeatedly voiced concern about U.S. intelligence flights close to the Crimean Peninsula, which Russia illegally annexed from Ukraine in 2014.
-The Kremlin has charged that by providing weapons to Ukraine and sharing intelligence information with Kyiv, the U.S. and its allies have effectively become engaged in the conflict.
+Moscow repeatedly voiced concern about U.S. intelligence flights close to the Crimean Peninsula, which Russia illegally annexed from Ukraine in 2014.
+The Kremlin claimed that by providing weapons to Ukraine and sharing intelligence information with Kyiv, the U.S. and its allies became engaged in the conflict.

-Kirby emphasized that the incident wouldn’t deter the U.S. from continuing their missions in the area.
+Kirby emphasized the incident wouldn’t deter the U.S. from continuing missions in the area.

 “If the message is that they want to deter or dissuade us from flying, and operating in international airspace, over the Black Sea, then that message will fail,” Kirby said.
 “We’re going to continue to fly and operate in international airspace over international waters.
 The Black Sea belongs to no one nation.”